Russia-Ukraine conflict: Lviv becomes city of refugees | www.lokmattimes.com

 Many people have come to the city of Lviv from Kharkiv, Kyiv, Kherson and other places with their families to save their lives.

-Speaking with , a Ukrainian citizen Andrey said, "Volunteers in Lviv provides us with an entire house.
+Speaking with ANI, a Ukrainian citizen Andrey said, "Volunteers in Lviv provides us with an entire house.
 I am very grateful to them.
 It's peaceful here."

 "I am an Indian citizen, can go to India but not my wife, who is a Ukrainian, I have been told that only Indians will be evacuated.
 I can't leave my family here.
 My wife is 8-months pregnant, will be moving to Poland.
 We are currently at a friend's place in Lviv," said Moga, who fled from Kyiv.